Gerald H. Rosen: Career

 Rosen was an NSF postdoctoral fellow in 1959 at the Institute for Theoretical Physics in Stockholm, Sweden, returning to the United States in 1960 to serve as a consultant to the Joint Chiefs of Staff.
-In 1962, as principal scientist at Martin-Marietta, he derived an equation, which is now known as Electrodynamic Tether (OML Theory).
+In 1962, as principal scientist at Martin-Marietta, he derived an equation, later known as Electrodynamic Tether (OML Theory).
 OML Theory has been independently rediscovered by other mathematical physicists more than 30 years later.
 Between 1963 and 1966, he did research at the Southwest Research Institute in San Antonio, Texas.
 Among the important research papers composed during this period was: "Particle-like Solutions to Nonlinear Scalar Wave Theories", Journal of Math.
 Phys., Vol. 6, p.
 1269 (1965), which has been resurrected recently by Russian theoreticians; see publication 32 at Gerald Rosen's website.